jin530/LOCA/README.md

 ---

 ## Usage
-You can run `main.py` to train and test the models.
-You can change the experimental settings in `main_config.cfg`, and the model settings in `./model_config/XXX.cfg`.
-Or you can change the settings on the command line.
+You can run `main.py` to train and test the models and change the experimental settings in `main_config.cfg`, and the model parameters in `model_config` . you can also change the options on the command line.

 For example: `python main.py --model_name MultVAE --lr 0.001`